Sympathy for the think-tank

 - What is to be said of cleverness?

 - How should we react if the person who is addressed reacts differently than desired?

 - What do the others think when they see that you are looking for a stranger?

 It is quite common for two colleagues to go to a congress or a seminar, sit side by side - and in the evening on the way home, they have not even met a new person, but actually have only remained together.

 Some may object that they are not afraid to speak to strangers at events.
 Who likes to admit that they're scared?
 This inability to have inhibitions when speaking to people is often talked about nicely, for example with “I just don't like speaking to strangers!” or "I don't need to speak to anyone!".

 Inhibitions are expensive!

-Especially in the business world, inhibitions are the most expensive thing there is.
-For while one unobtrusively speaks to many people and "networks", another one, who may even be even more interesting, remains below his potential because he remains alone or always in the same circles.
+In the business world, inhibitions are the most expensive thing there is.
+Because while one speaks unobtrusively with many people and “networks”, another, who is perhaps even more interesting, stays below his possibilities because he stays alone or always in the same circles.

 But people now buy from people.
 And customers can only buy from those who know them, or at least recommend them.